 Google Play Books

 Google Play Books accepts fixed-layout ebooks.
-If you upload a fixed-layout epub to the Google Play Partner Centre, Google will ask you to add yourself as a quality reviewer and check if everything is OK.
+If you upload a fixed-layout epub to Google Play, you'll be asked to add yourself as a quality reviewer.
 They also accept interactive ebooks but don’t support their full functionality.

 To enjoy the full functionality of interactive ebooks bought on Google Play, open the book with Adobe Digital Editions (version 4.5).
 You can do this with DRM protected books as well.
 Read here how to do this.